kevinash/awesome-ai/README.md

 # Awesome AI: Drawing with Artificial Intelligence
 Book by Kevin Ashley

 This book is for anyone interested in AI and creativity: design, art, illustration, game creation, movies, animation, and other creative endeavors.
+My method is combining creativity and AI.

 ![http://kevinashley.com](images/banner.png)